PHOTO BY CLAIRE REGAN, DEADLINE CLUB BOARD

 Steve Dunlop

-It’s rewarding to be involved in a group where everyone has one single concern: supporting and advocating for journalism, and seeing the impact of it on the community.
-The members of the Deadline Club come from all work backgrounds in media and span all ages, but we are all enthusiastic about being involved.
+It’s rewarding to be involved in a group where everyone has one single concern: supporting and advocating for journalism, and seeing it’s impact on the community.
+Deadline Club members come from all work backgrounds in media and span all ages, but all are enthusiastic about being involved.
 It feels good to put in the effort of nurturing our profession.